pietrobraione/tardis/README.md

 ## Deploying TARDIS

 Deploying TARDIS to be used outside Eclipse is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main TARDIS application `master/build/libs/tardis-master-<VERSION>.jar`.
 You need to deploy them and all their dependencies.
-Moreover, `gradlew build` will produce an uber-jar `master/build/libs/tardis-master-<VERSION>-shaded.jar` containing all the runtime dependencies excluded EvoSuite, and `tools.jar` (and, of course, Z3).
-Deploying based on the uber-jar is the easier, but our experience is that the uber-jar setup is more crash-prone.
+Moreover, `gradlew build` will produce an uber-jar `master/build/libs/tardis-master-<VERSION>-shaded.jar` containing all the runtime dependencies excluded EvoSuite, `tools.jar`, and the native files (Z3).
+Deploying based on the uber-jar is easier, but to our experience the uber-jar setup is more crash-prone.

-Here follows more detailed instructions for deploying TARDIS based on the plain jars:
+Here follows detailed instructions for deploying TARDIS based on the plain jars:

 * Deploy Z3, possibly adding the Z3 binary to the system PATH.
 * Deploy the `tardis-master-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
 * Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
-* Deploying the two EvoSuite jars contained `lib`.
+* Deploy the two EvoSuite jars contained in the `lib` directory.
 Although TARDIS executes EvoSuite in a separate process, TARDIS will nevertheless try to load some of its classes, therefore you need to put one of the two EvoSuite jars in the classpath (read later to learn which of the two).
 * TARDIS will not run if you deploy it on a machine that has a JRE, instead of a JDK, installed.
 This because TARDIS needs to invoke the platform's `javac` to compile some intermediate files.
 Therefore, you need to install a full JDK 8 on the target machine, providing both `tools.jar` and `javac` to TARDIS.
 Add `tools.jar` to the classpath.
 * Deploy the args4j, JavaParser and (if you do not use the `jbse-<version>-shaded.jar` uber-jar) Javassist jars that you find in the Gradle's cache.
 All these jars must be on the classpath.